StoccoDavide/acme/docs_build/sphinx/index.rst

 MATLAB MEX
 ~~~~~~~~~~

 Download the toolbox and install the toobox as usual.
-Run ``CompileACMElib`` on
+Run ``CompileACMElib_CMake``
-MATLAB Command Window to compile the MATLAB MEX library.
+on MATLAB Command Window to compile the MATLAB MEX library with ``cmake``.
 Index
 -----